Salesforce backup and recovery best practices for a reliable recovery process

 Implement best practices with a third-party backup solution

 Implementing a robust backup and recovery strategy can be a challenge.
 But with a third-party backup solution, all these best practices have been taken into account, making it easy for teams like yours to protect your Salesforce orgs without compromising on security and compliance.
-According to the State of Salesforce DevOps Report 2024, users of third-party Salesforce-specialist backup solutions reported the most regular backups, the quickest data recovery times and the least data incidents.
+According to the State of Salesforce DevOps Report 2024, users of third-party Salesforce-specialist backup solutions reported the most regular backups, the quickest data recovery times and the fewest data incidents.

 Book your Gearset demo to learn more